webrecorder/specs/wacz-ipfs/latest/index.md

 ### Splitting WARC Files Into Component Parts

-WARC files are segmented into a series of "Records", the basic components of the file format.
+WARC files are composed of concatenated series of WARC "records", the basic components of the file format.
 The WARC specification defines [eight different types of records](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.0/#warc-record-types):
 1. warcinfo
 2. response
 3. resource